membrane-io/docs/src/content/docs/faq.md

 ## Do npm modules work?

-Many npm modules can be used in Membrane, but not all of them, especially if they depend on specific Node.js APIs (because Membrane uses the <a href="https://bellard.org/quickjs/" target="_blank">QuickJS</a> runtime).
+Many npm modules can be used in Membrane, but not all of them, especially if they depend on specific Node.js APIs that we don't yet support.
+Please reach out if you find a package that fails to load due to missing functionality, we would be more than happy to implement it.

 To use an npm package, create a `package.json` file, add any packages to `dependencies`, and save the program.
 We'd like to close any runtime support gaps, so feel free to reach out at `contact@membrane.io` if you run into compatibility issues.